lexin-chen/RAnalytics/README.md

-## RAnalytic: Statistical test using R
+## Empowering Your Analytics with R

 This repo contains my statistical analysis test from the chm6165.
 Some of the mathematical methods involved in each directory are listed.